microsoft/coyote/docs/_learn/tutorials/failover-robot-navigator-actors.md

  1. Before starting to serve the next client the `Robot` is always at an `InitialLocation` in the room.

- 2. In order to do its job the `Robot` needs the help of a software component called the `Navigator`, which when provided with the latest picture of the room, finds a person who needs to be served next and sends the details (adult or minor, location) of that person to the `Robot`.
+ 2. In order to do its job the `Robot` needs the help of a service called the `Navigator`, which when provided with the latest picture of the room, finds a person who needs to be served next and sends the details (adult or minor, location) of that person to the `Robot`.